London Town (Wings album): Background

+McCartney wrote and demoed the song "Girlfriend" in November 1974.
+Shortly after its release on London Town, American singer Michael Jackson covered it for his 1979 album Off the Wall.
+Although McCartney denied having written the song for him, he said in interviews at the time that it sounded like the Jackson 5, leading Jackson to cover it for Off the Wall.

 As Linda's pregnancy progressed, the band halted the sessions for the album, except for the recording of a new track called "Mull of Kintyre" that August and the completion of the already begun "Girls' School".
-The two songs were released as a single in late 1977 – Wings' only new release that year.
+McCartney intended for the song to be an album track, but decided to release the two songs as a double A-side single in late 1977 – Wings' only new release that year.

-Before the single's release came two defections from Wings: lead guitarist Jimmy McCulloch was expelled from of the band by McCartney and joined the Small Faces that September, and drummer Joe English had become homesick for America and returned home two months later.
+Before the single's release came two defections from Wings: McCulloch was expelled from the band by McCartney and joined the Small Faces that September, and drummer Joe English had become homesick for America and returned home two months later.
 For the first time since 1973's Band on the Run, Wings were down to the core three of Paul, Linda and Denny Laine, as reflected on the picture sleeve of the single.
+According to author John Blaney, their departures affected Paul more than the departures of Henry McCullough and Denny Seiwell in 1973.

 In November, two months after the birth of the McCartneys' son James, and shortly after sessions for London Town resumed, the Scottish tribute "Mull of Kintyre" was released to enormous commercial success.
 The song became the UK's biggest-selling single, outstripping the Beatles' largest seller "She Loves You".
-Although it would be topped in 1984 by Band Aid's "Do They Know It's Christmas?", "Mull of Kintyre" still ranks as the UK's fourth biggest-selling single and the largest selling non-charity single.
+Although it would be topped in 1984 by Band Aid's "Do They Know It's Christmas?", "Mull of Kintyre" still ranks as the UK's fourth biggest-selling single and the largest-selling non-charity single.

 Recording for London Town was completed with some final overdubbing in January 1978.
 "Morse Moose and the Grey Goose" was given an orchestral arrangement by Wil Malone.
 Malone went to McCartney's house in St. John's Wood to hear Paul play the song on the piano.
+The album was mastered by Nick Webb at Abbey Road on 27 January; Geoff Emerick oversaw the mastering of the American release, which John Golden underwent at Kendun Recorders.